 As part of the broader Welfare Reforms, the Commission has the lead role in these unique reforms aimed at restoring local authority and socially responsible standards of behaviour in Aurukun, Coen, Doomadgee, Hope Vale and Mossman Gorge.

 Local Commissioners are Elders or respected community members who encourage individuals appearing before the Commission to take the necessary steps to make lasting changes which will benefit their health, wellbeing, home and community life.

-Our activities support the Welfare Reforms and the Statement of Objectives for the Community published by the Queensland Government.
-The Commission contributes specifically to the following Government objectives:
+Our activities support the Welfare Reforms and the ‘Our Future State: Advancing Queensland’s Priorities Plan’ published by the Queensland Government.
+The Commission contributes specifically to the following Government priorities:

 Download a copy of the FRC Strategic Plan.

 The Commission delivers services to five communities, all of which are culturally unique and some of which are geographically remote.
 Each community is different, however, each can be characterised by the entrenched disadvantage of Indigenous community members.
 High rates of Indigenous welfare dependency and multi-generational poverty have resulted in communities with high numbers of individuals and families with complex needs.